Send Events to Event Grid Topics

 The dead-letter event processing of event grid subscription can be done only if the following requirements are met.

-- The event grid subscription must be configured with a custom event grid topic
+- The event grid subscription must be configured with a custom event grid topic.
+If the event grid subscription is under domain scope then that particular domain has to be associated under Other resources.

 - The storage account container configured as dead-letter destination of event grid subscription must have public anonymous access either to the container or to its blobs